Virtual Telephone Town Hall MeetingSeptember 14, 20236:30 p.m.

 This project involves constructing a new 700-million-gallon reservoir and a new surface water treatment plant in southeast Hillsborough County to store and treat water from the Little Manatee River and Bullfrog Creek.
 It would connect to the regional system at the southern end of the new South Hillsborough Pipeline.

+Tampa Bay Water completed a feasibility study for this project in 2021, which showed that this project is technically feasible, environmentally sound, and economical.
 This project involves building a new wellfield in southern Hillsborough County and withdrawing fresh groundwater using credits from Hillsborough County’s aquifer recharge system.
-This project went through feasibility studies in the previous Long-term Master Water Plan update.
 It would connect to the regional system at the southern end of the new South Hillsborough Pipeline.

 Fresh Groundwater